How to Be an Active Patient

 Keep a health diary.
 If you have a constant condition or specific health concern, make a dated log of your general health.
 Make special notes about symptoms or changes.

 If you're seeing a new healthcare provider or a specialist for the first time, bring copies of your medical history and information on diseases, conditions, and cause of death of family members.
 This will help build your medical profile.
 Write or call your previous healthcare provider and ask for copies of your records and lab and X-ray reports be given to you or sent directly to the new healthcare provider.

 Schedule and keep medical appointments.

-Take all medications exactly as directed.
-Taking more of a medication could be dangerous.
-Taking less of a medication could delay your recovery.
+Take all medicines exactly as directed.
+Taking more of a medicine could be dangerous.
+Taking less of a medicine could delay your recovery.